Crutiu45/React-Weather-WebApp/README.md

 # ReactJS Weather App

 Welcome to the ReactJS Weather App project!
-This application was built as part of a tutorial on this YouTube channel, [Code Explained](https://www.youtube.com/@CodeExplained).
+This application was developed as part of a tutorial on the YouTube channel [Code Explained](https://www.youtube.com/@CodeExplained).
 In this project, we will create a weather app using ReactJS and the Meteosource Weather API.

+Huge credit to [Code Explained] for creating the original starter template and an excellent, easy-to-follow tutorial.

+This project is a completed version based on that template, with several improvements and enhancements made by me :)

 Check out the full tutorial on YouTube: [ReactJS Weather App Tutorial](https://www.youtube.com/watch?v=123456).